kumahq/kuma/docs/madr/decisions/040-transition-to-new-policies.md

           name: include
           description: |
             An array of extra fields to include in the response.
-When `include=diff` the server computes a diff in JSONPatch format between the snapshot returned in 'xds' and the current proxy snapshot.
+When `include=diff` the server computes a diff in JSONPatch format between the XDS config returned in 'xds' and the current proxy XDS config.
           schema:
             type: array
             items: